-When I was a child, I was called Pat, and like the bull, Ferdinand, in Robert McCloskey’s classic book, (although Ferdinand was under the branches and I was amongst them), my favorite place to be was high in the branches of our backyard apple tree, alone, and happily observing the world around me.
+When I was a child, I was called Pat, and like the bull, Ferdinand, in Robert McCloskey’s classic book, (although Ferdinand was under the branches and I was amongst them), my favorite place to be was high in the branches of our backyard apple tree, alone, observing the world around me.

 Now I go by Patricia, and yes, I am still incredibly distracted by color, line, shape, texture, light, and all those good things that make life interesting.
 I experiment with paint, creating blobs of color and varied lines, observing results.
-I like to discover and learn what does and does not create an interesting and fresh image.
+I like to discover and learn what does and does not create an interesting and energetic image.

 A playful approach to making art keeps me curious and wondering, helps me to focus and concentrate, relieves stress and boredom, delights my soul, and motivates me to continue to create daily.
-It silences the inner critic because, what the heck, I’m just playing!
+It silences my inner critic because, what the heck, I’m just playing!

 Other About Me Stuff…